 The Bates Outing Club, one of the oldest collegiate outing clubs in the country, is an entirely student run club that aims (and succeeds!) at getting students outdoors.
 Every student at Bates is automatically a member, and has the opportunity to go on trips such as hiking, skiing, rock climbing, kayaking, and many more.
 The club holds sacred the relationship with the natural world, and acts on principles such as Leave No Trace to preserve and respect the land.
 Click here to find out more!

 Committee on Environmental Responsibility

 The Bates Committee on Environmental Responsibility (CER) dates back to 1990 as a group wherein faculty, staff and students are represented and work together to address environmental problems.
 This committee works from a more diverse medium to raise environmental awareness, to promote as well as plan for sustainability on campus, and to make the conversation about the environmental crisis available to all constituents of the Bates College community and thus initiate sustainable change in all dimensions of the college.
 More about the CER

 Helicase is a student biology club that provides support, unity, and inspiration for the exploration of biology both inside and outside the classroom.
-Helicase promotes sustainable lab practices both in class as outside class.
-We also participate in a yearly clean up, and helped to clean up Thorncraig during Short Term of 2016.
+Helicase promotes sustainable lab practices both in class as outside of class.
+They also participate in a yearly clean up, and helped to clean up Thorncrag during Short Term of 2016.